ZudoB/MultiStream/README.md

 Download the zip file from [releases](https://github.com/ZudoB/MultiStream/releases), then extract and run the program.
 Add the MultiStream window to OBS as a window capture.

+## Help and Feedback

+Found a bug?
+Please open an issue, or send me a ping on [Discord](https://discord.gg/6uxu7YmCWP).

 ## Credits

 Special shoutouts go to: